Jay-study-nildana/FrontEndForStudents/BootstrapForStudents/DestructuringJan172025d/readme.md

-# Arrow Functions vs Regular Functions
+# Destructuring to Assign Variables from Arrays

-This project demonstrates the differences between ES6 arrow functions and regular functions in JavaScript.
+This project demonstrates the use of destructuring to assign variables from arrays in JavaScript.

-## Usage

-Click the buttons to see the output of an arrow function and a regular function.

 ## How to Run

 1. Clone the repository.
-2. Open `index.html` in your browser.
+2. Open `index.html` in a web browser.

 ## Book a Session with Me